TaraLHinton/Hw2/README.md

 As discussed in class, choosing a k that is divisible by the number of explanatory variables is not advisible.
 This can lead to classification issues in which, if there are "classification ties" in R, there will be a random decision about a point's classification.
 We do not want our classifications to be a coin toss -- that completely defeats the purpose of doing classification! :)

-#

-Build a github repository to store your homework assignments.
-Share the link in this file.

-*STUDENT INPUT*